 2. At least I liked the girl he was marrying, and my kids like her.
 That’s huge.
 That could have been a big disaster.

 3. If my ex was happy in his own life, maybe our relationship would improve.

 4. Maybe I need to think about my current romantic relationship.
 Maybe if I was this upset about my ex getting remarried, maybe I wasn’t so happy and fulfilled in my own romantic life.

 The most important thing I realized:

 Why did I feel so alone, when I’m not??
 I have a wonderful family, two children who I adore, and lots of good friends!
-I didn’t have a dog at the time, which I now think would have made things even easier!!
+And, I didn’t even have my dog at the time!
+That would have made things even easier.

 The best advice I can give is to focus on your own life and make choices that make you happy.
-Focus on your kids, on you job, your love life, your friends, having fun, and of course, your dog.
+Focus on your kids, on your job, your love life, your friends, and enjoying life.
 Doing those things will make you go from “My ex is getting remarried and it hurts” to “I am not getting remarried and it feels great to live the life I’m living.”

 Like this article?
 Check out, “20 Things I Wish I Could Have Told My Newly Separated Self”